 Current Call for Nominations:

-Call for Nominations: Submit a nomination for yourself or a colleague for the 2022 IEEE Canada Leadership and Committee Chair/Coordinator positions at
+Call for Nominations: Submit a nomination for yourself or a colleague for the 2022 IEEE Canada / Region 7 Committee Vice-Chair, Committee Member and other positions at

 You will be directed to an online portal.
 Follow the instructions provided within the portal to submit your nomination.